Lloyd Center: Ice rink

-Opening in 1960, the Lloyd Center Ice Rink was the world's first open-air shopping center rink.
-The open-air rink was widely popular, drawing millions of visitors in its first two years, and still is the mall's biggest attraction.
+Opening in 1960, the Lloyd Center Ice Rink was the world's first shopping center rink.
+The open-air rink was widely popular, drawing more than a million visitors in its first two years, and remains the mall's central attraction.
 The Ice Rink has attracted a few notable guests over the years.
 Actor Jim Backus, the voice of Mr. Magoo, once did a couple's routine with a bear.
 Robert F. Kennedy and his wife Ethel, circled Lloyd's ice just a month before his assassination in June, 1968.
-Disgraced Olympic figure skater Tonya Harding, at age 3, first learned to skate at the Lloyd Center rink.
+Former Olympic figure skater Tonya Harding, at age 3, first learned to skate at the Lloyd Center rink.